 The above chemicals can’t be used just like that.
-They are volatile and highly inflammable.
-You need to take some necessary safety measures to protect yourself.
+They are volatile and highly inflammable, so you need to take some necessary safety measures to protect yourself.

-1. Cover your hands with thick gloves before touching the chemicals to avoid any irritation or harm caused by them.
+1. Cover your hands with thick gloves before touching the chemicals to avoid any irritation or harm.

 2. It is better to use a respirator while using them.
 The room you are working in must have a good ventilator to avoid noxious fumes.